GSA/ficam-access/pages/PACS-guide.md

 ### **PACS Validation System**
 The PACS Validation System provides the necessary functions to perform identification and authentication of the PIV Cardholder and also the PIV Card using a challenge/response process.
 A Validation System is made up of several compatible and interoperable components that may include:

-*	Server-based Certificate Validation Protocol (SCVP) Server (Separate Component – Not on GSA APL)

-Used to determine whether the PIV Card-holder’s digital identification (i.e., certificate) that is stored on a PIV Card can be linked back to a trusted issuer.
-The SCVP Server is used for path validation and can be an extremely valuable component to a PACS.
-However, the use of an SCVP server is not currently mandated by policy and not on the GSA APL.

-*	Online Certificate Status Protocol (OCSP) Responders (Core component – Not on GSA APL)

-Used to check the status of a certificate stored on a PIV Card to ensure that the certificate is valid.
-A revoked certificate is like a driver’s license that has been suspended; it cannot be used as a valid credential for physical access to a controlled federal facility.
-The PIV cardholder will be denied access by the PACS.
-OCSP Responders are required but they are not part of a PACS system for purchase on the GSA APL.
-It will be part of your current infrastructure.

 *	Caching status proxy server (Core Component)

 Used to cache PIV-Cardholders data to optimize the performance of PACS.
 It continuously validates all of the certificates captured from all of the PIV Cards stored in the PACS database so that the revocation status is immediately available when the card is presented at PACS.